awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-functions.md

 ## GetUserDefinedFunctions Action \(Python: get\_user\_defined\_functions\)<a name="aws-glue-api-catalog-functions-GetUserDefinedFunctions"></a>

-Retrieves a multiple function definitions from the Data Catalog\.
+Retrieves multiple function definitions from the Data Catalog\.

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog where the functions to be retrieved are located\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `DatabaseName` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The name of the catalog database where the functions are located\.